geokat/easygo/README.md

 ```

 Indeed, the first blocked write lock request (in worker 2) results in
-all the following read requests getting blocked too, despite the fact
+the following read request getting blocked too, despite the fact that
-that the mutex is locked for reading.
-And once the lock is released,
+the mutex is locked for reading.
+And once the lock is released, the
-the writer acquires it before the readers.
-This would appear to
+writer acquires it before the reader.
+This would appear to confirm
-confirm that `sync.RWMutex` is write-preferring.
+that `sync.RWMutex` is write-preferring.

 However, when the writer is done with the mutex, the remaining blocked
 writer takes the back seat to the blocked reader (i.e. the reader gets